doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP ADD FORMULA NAME` command <!-- REF #method.VP ADD FORMULA NAME.Summary -->creates or modifies a named formula in the open document<!-- END REF -->.
+The `VP ADD FORMULA NAME` command <!-- REF #_method_.VP ADD FORMULA NAME.Summary -->creates or modifies a named formula in the open document<!-- END REF -->.

 >Named formulas created by this command are saved with the document.